 Expert Tips

 - Refrigerate your dough.
-You have probably heard this tip for chocolate chip cookie dough, but it holds true for all cookie dough!
+You have probably heard this tip for chocolate chip cookie dough, but it holds for all cookie dough!
 It is best to chill your dough for 24 hours, though even 30 minutes makes a difference.
 This chills the fat in the cookie, which slows down the spread in the oven and results in a thicker cookie.

 - Use parchment paper or a silicone mat.